iam-krishna5/Bird_Species_EDA/README.md

-Bird Species Observation Analysis
+# Bird Species Observation Analysis

-Project Overview
+## Project Overview

 This project focuses on analyzing the distribution and diversity of bird species in distinct ecosystems, namely forests and grasslands.
 The primary goal is to understand how environmental factors—such as vegetation type, climate, and terrain—influence bird populations and their behaviors.
 By analyzing provided observational data, the project aims to identify patterns of habitat preference and provide valuable insights for habitat conservation, biodiversity management, and ecological policy support.

+---

-Key Features and Analysis
+## Key Features and Analysis

 The project includes a comprehensive data analysis and visualization pipeline:

+- **Data Cleaning & Preprocessing:**
-Data Cleaning & Preprocessing: The process involves handling missing values, standardizing data, and consolidating data from multiple Excel sheets representing different administrative units.
+  Handling missing values, standardizing data, and consolidating data from multiple Excel sheets representing different administrative units.

+- **Exploratory Data Analysis (EDA):**
-Exploratory Data Analysis (EDA): The analysis studies species distribution, observation frequency over time (temporal analysis), and the relationships between environmental conditions and bird activity.
+  Studying species distribution, observation frequency over time (temporal analysis), and relationships between environmental conditions and bird activity.

+- **Species and Behavioral Analysis:**
-Species and Behavioral Analysis: The project includes an analysis of species diversity metrics, activity patterns, and the impact of environmental factors like temperature, humidity, and wind.
+  Analyzing species diversity metrics, activity patterns, and the impact of environmental factors like temperature, humidity, and wind.

+- **Observer Trends:**
-Observer Trends: The analysis also assesses potential observer bias and the effect of repeated visits on species counts.
+  Assessing potential observer bias and the effect of repeated visits on species counts.

+- **Interactive Dashboard:**
-Interactive Dashboard: An interactive Streamlit dashboard is created to visualize key findings with dynamic charts and filters.
+  A Streamlit dashboard created to visualize key findings with dynamic charts and filters.

+---

-Technical Stack
+## Technical Stack

-Python: The core programming language for the project.
+- **Python:** The core programming language for the project.

-pandas: Used for data manipulation, cleaning, and preprocessing.
+- **pandas:** Data manipulation, cleaning, and preprocessing.

-seaborn & matplotlib: Used for creating statistical and interactive data visualizations.
+- **seaborn & matplotlib:** Statistical and interactive visualizations.

-Streamlit: The framework used to build the interactive web dashboard.
+- **Streamlit:** Framework used to build the interactive web dashboard.

+---

-Data
+## Data

-The project uses the "Bird_Observation_DataSet".
-This dataset contains observational data for bird species recorded across various forest sites.
-The data is spread across multiple sheets within a single Excel file, with each sheet containing specific data for an administrative unit (e.g., ANTI, CATO, CHOH).
-The dataset includes columns with information on location, observation methods, bird species, and environmental conditions.
+The project uses the **Bird_Observation_DataSet**, which contains observational data for bird species recorded across various forest and grassland sites.
+The data is spread across multiple sheets within Excel files, with each sheet corresponding to a specific administrative unit (e.g., ANTI, CATO, CHOH).
+Columns include location, observation methods, bird species, and environmental conditions.

+---

-Project Deliverables
+## Project Deliverables

-Cleaned Dataset: A final preprocessed dataset ready for analysis.
+- **Cleaned Dataset:** A final preprocessed dataset ready for analysis.

-Source Code: A single Python script (dashboard.py) containing all the code for data processing and visualization.
+- **Source Code:** A Python script (`dashboard.py`) containing all the data processing and visualization code.

-Interactive Dashboard: A Streamlit web application that showcases key insights with filters and charts.
+- **Interactive Dashboard:** A Streamlit web application showcasing key insights with filters and charts.

-Documentation: A final report explaining the approach, key findings, and actionable insights.
+- **Documentation:** A report explaining the approach, findings, and actionable insights.

+---

-How to Run the Project
+## How to Run the Project
-To run the interactive Streamlit dashboard, follow these steps:

-Ensure all required packages are installed.
-The key libraries are pandas, seaborn, matplotlib, and streamlit.
-You can install them by running:

-Bash
+1. **Install required packages** if not already installed:

+    ```bash
     pip install pandas seaborn matplotlib streamlit
+    ```

-Place the data files (Bird_Monitoring_Data_FOREST.XLSX and Bird_Monitoring_Data_GRASSLAND.XLSX) and your dashboard.py script in the same directory.
+2. **Place data files** (`Bird_Monitoring_Data_FOREST.XLSX` and `Bird_Monitoring_Data_GRASSLAND.XLSX`) and your `dashboard.py` script in the same directory.

-Open your terminal or command prompt in the project directory.
+3. **Open terminal or command prompt** in the project directory.

-Execute the dashboard with the following command:

-Bash
+4. **Run the Streamlit dashboard:**

+    ```bash
     streamlit run dashboard.py
+    ```

-This will launch the application in your web browser, where you can interact with the visualizations.
+This will launch the dashboard in your default web browser, allowing you to interact with visualizations and filters.

+---